lucasrh13/Hartford-Cybersecurity-Experience/README.md

 - 💬 Ask me about my national parks adventures!
 - 📫 How to reach me: lucas.hartford@outlook.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a dedicated, but mediocre fisherman and I sometimes have accidental close-encounters with bears.
+- ⚡ Fun fact: I'm a dedicated, but mediocre fisherman and I sometimes have close-encounters with bears.

 <h2> 🤳 Connect with me:</h2>